Sunday, November 3, 2024

 If you’re looking to make this recipe even healthier, you can use lean beef or even substitute it with chicken or turkey.
 You can also use low-sodium beef broth to reduce the amount of salt in the recipe.
 Additionally, you can add in some herbs and spices, such as thyme, rosemary, or paprika, to give the stew an extra kick of flavor.

-See also How Long Is Beef Stew Good In The Fridge
+See also Beef Stew Spar

 5 delicious variations of beef stew with barley